-Delivering a baby through an incision in the abdomen (Cesarean Section) is a surgical procedure usually involving the use of regional / spinal or epidural anesthesia.
-If you experience any problems after being discharged to home, during office hours call Dr. Lackore's office at 757-481-3366.
+Delivering a baby through an incision in the abdomen (Cesarean Section) is a surgical procedure usually involving the use of regional/spinal or epidural anesthesia.
+If you experience any problems after being discharged home, during office hours call Dr. Lackore’s office at 757-481-3366.
 After 4:30 pm call the night time emergency number 757-455-3584.
 You will be connected to the Physician on Call.
 Go to your nearest emergency room if you feel you need immediate attention.
-Dr. Lackore's after hour coverage is provided by Womancare Center at DePaul Medical Center.
+Dr. Lackore’s after-hour coverage is provided by Womancare Center at Sentara Leigh Hospital.

-NORMAL ACTIVITY - You may gradually increase your activities as your strength permits.
-The first week you are home take care of just yourself.
-No heavy work, lifting (over 25 pounds), straining or long standing for six weeks.
+NORMAL ACTIVITY – You may gradually increase your activities as your strength permits.
+The first week you are home taking care of just yourself.
+No heavy work, lifting (over 25 pounds), straining, or long-standing for six weeks.
 Get rest, but remember fresh air and sunshine help speed recovery.
 So get outside and walk around.
-You may walk up and down stairs if necessary.
+You may walk up and downstairs if necessary.
 However, go slowly, cautiously, and always hold the handrail.
 Thereafter gradually return to what is normal for you.
 Get rest, but remember fresh air and sunshine help speed recovery.
 So get outside and walk around.
-You may walk up and down stairs if necessary.
-However, go slowly, cautiously, and always hold the handrail.

-YOU MUST Have an adult with you when you first arive at home for the first several days.
+YOU MUST Have an adult with you when you first arrive at home for the first several days.

 DO NOT – drive a car for AT LEAST 2 weeks (longer if needed).
 Wait until you are off all pain medications, alert, comfortable, and back to your usual full abilities.

 DO NOT – operate hazardous machinery, power tools, or kitchen appliances for 72 hours.

 DO NOT – care for small children for at least 72 hours – it is NOT safe to have this responsibility